JoostVoskuil/joostvoskuil.github.io/_news/2024-08-01_start_blogging.md

 related_posts: false
 ---

-While I had this idea already for years, I finally started my own website for blogging and venting my ideas.
-Just some lightweight stuff about – for most of the time – work related stuff.
-Some will be in English, some will be in Dutch.
+While I had this idea for years, I finally started my own website for blogging and sharing my ideas.
+It's mostly lightweight content, often work-related.
+Some posts will be in English, and some will be in Dutch.

-Of course - as always – my oppinions are my own.
-They are work related but they are not related to my employer nor any marketing.
+Of course, as always, my opinions are my own.
+They are work-related but not connected to my employer or any marketing.

-For this website I started using GitHub Pages and Jekkyl.
+For this website, I am using GitHub Pages and Jekyll.